Anastasiadou/SkSy-HA2/README.md

 # SimpleTodo
 A simple Todo Tracker

-## Development

-Import this project as a Maven project.

-For IntelliJ IDEA:

-Open -> direct to Project Folder -> choose *pom.xml* -> click on *Open as Project*

 ## How to run

 In order to run the Application you need to haven maven installed.